cosmos/sdk-tutorials/README.md

 ## [Proof of File Existence](./proof-of-file-existence/tutorial/01-intro.md)

-Build a Proof of File Existence blockchain using Starport.
+Ever wanted to prove you had something at a certain date or time?
+Or make sure your a document was valid?
+Learn about the use cases of Proof of File Existence while building blockchain using Starport.

 ## [Scavenge](./scavenge/tutorial/01-background.md)